cyntzhou/tripmates/README.md

 ## Notes for Milestone 2: MVP

 The app supports joining a trip through sharing a code with another user.
-Users can now collaborate on editing their trip, creating, editing, and deleting activitie, events, and itineraries of their trips.
+Users can now collaborate on editing their trip, creating, editing, and deleting activities, events, and itineraries of their trips.
 As one user deleting an item like a trip or activity can affect another user trying to edit an activity of the trip, we handle concurrency by alerting the user when they try to perform an action, but the item doesn't exist anymore.
+In addition, the user is prevented from creating an event during times when the place associated with that event is closed.
 Also featured is drag and drop on the calendar for creating events and a map that displays activities.

 Things that aren't quite done yet:

-TODO
+CSRF mitigation hasn't been implemented.
+We don't yet support checking the open hours of an event that goes past midnight or spans multiple days.

 ## Deployed app
 http://juicy-buns-tripmates.herokuapp.com/